Owner & Executive Director

-Nate Ihara Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher, Singing Teacher
+Guitar Teacher, Bass Guitar Teacher, Keyboard Teacher, Vocal Teacher

 Nate comes to School Of Rock Ashburn with over 20 years of professional experience in the music industry.
 Beginning his journey with voice & piano at a young age, he quickly moved to saxophone, guitar, bass, and an array of other instruments.

 Since then, Nate has performed for crowds numbering in the tens of thousands on some of the best stages around the country alongside acts such as Maroon 5, 311, Lifehouse, Billy Idol, Toto, and Reel Big Fish to name a few.
 In addition to his live performance experience, he has released multiple albums of his own and has both written and produced material with Papa Roach, Hollywood Undead, and members of SHAED.